Sustainability

 2. Physical Health of Employees

-• 4 Employees that took leave due to mental health problems are excluded.
+- 3 Employees who took leave due to mental health problems are excluded.

 3. Mental Health of Employees

-• 3 Surveyed passion and approach to work using employee questionnaire made by external expert company.
+- 2 Passion and approach to work were assessed using an employee questionnaire developed by an external expert organization, conducted during the stress check.

 It determines 28 indices such as autonomous action and positive feelings and measures level of employee engagement.